Singing: Vocal registration

 Vocal registration refers to the system of vocal registers within the voice.
 A register in the voice is a particular series of tones, produced in the same vibratory pattern of the vocal folds, and possessing the same quality.
 Registers originate in laryngeal function.
 They occur because the vocal folds are capable of producing several different vibratory patterns.
 Each of these vibratory patterns appears within a particular range of pitches and produces certain characteristic sounds.
-The occurrence of registers has also been attributed to effects of the acoustic interaction between the vocal fold oscillation and the vocal tract.
+The occurrence of registers has also been attributed to the effects of the acoustic interaction between the vocal fold oscillation and the vocal tract.
 The term "register" can be somewhat confusing as it encompasses several aspects of the voice.
 The term register can be used to refer to any of the following: